PetrPPetrov/beautiful-capi/README.md

 # beautiful-capi
-Another wrapper for producing beautiful C API.
+Another wrapper generator for producing beautiful C API.

 This program generates all required C++ and C code to wrap your C++ classes to use them in compiler-independent way.